build-trust/ockam-website/src/content/learn/How-to Guides/Using Add-Ons/Enterprise/InfluxDB/connect-and-use-ockam-hub.md

 ready to capture time-series data.
 The "initiator" creates a [**secure channel**](https://www.ockam.io/learn/concepts/secure_channels) with the "responder" and all messages sent between them are fully encrypted, end-to-end.
-Note that you aren't signing or managing certificates, or having to set up TLS anywhere in this architechture!
+Note that you aren't signing or managing certificates, or having to set up TLS anywhere in this architecture!

 _Learn more about `Telegraf` by InfluxData [here](https://www.influxdata.com/time-series-platform/telegraf/)._